Articles & Guides

 It’s no secret that in-home care for seniors generally isn’t cheap.
 However, depending on factors like insurance coverage, location and the level of care required, in some cases, it may wind up being more affordable than long-term care facilities.

-The cost of in-home care can vary immensely depending on circumstance, and most people don’t commit to a home care financial plan, according to personal finance expert Laura Adams.
+The cost of private home care can vary immensely depending on circumstance, and most people don’t commit to a home care financial plan, according to personal finance expert Laura Adams.
 “Few people are really prepared for their own financial emergencies, much less for that of a relative or aging parent,” she says.
 “But there are ways to work it into your goals.”

 Cost of in-home care